junxit/us-congress-bills-111/metadata.md

 - 2009-09-22 — Introduced in House
 - 2009-09-22 — Introduced in House
 - 2009-09-22 — Referred to the House Committee on Foreign Affairs.
+- 2009-10-21 — Considered under suspension of the rules. (consideration: CR H11542-11545)
+- 2009-10-21 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+761.
+- 2009-10-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-10-21 — Ms. Watson moved to suspend the rules and agree to the resolution, as amended.
+- 2009-10-21 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H11542-11543)
+- 2009-10-21 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H11542-11543)